PimDeWitte/UnityMainThreadDispatcher/README.md

 Want to contribute?
 Great!
 If you find a bug or want to make improvements, simply fork the repo and make a pull request with your changes on your own fork.

-Also - I'm looking for additional maintainers who are still actively using this in production as I now run a startup and am not actively doing engineering work anymore.
+Also - I'm looking for additional maintainers who are still actively using this in production as I now run a startup and am not actively working on Unity anymore

 ### Author
 @PimDeWitte